GeorgetownMakerHubOrg/iot_doorbell/README.md

-Micropython Code for Georgetown Maker Hub's IOT Doorbell Since it's only a doorbell, the only other 'cool' feature is that it posts uptime() to io.adafruit.com
+Micropython Code for Georgetown Maker Hub's IOT Doorbell.
+Since it's only a doorbell, the only other 'cool' feature is that it posts uptime() to io.adafruit.com

 The monitor uses the following components: